JezuzStardust/blender-svg-parser/README.md

 - [ ] Add settings for different dpi.
 - [ ] Possibly: Make geometry clip outside of main SVG viewport.
 - [ ] Possibly: Add support for clipping path.
+- [ ] Possibly: Make it possible to import as grease pencil object instead.
+Or a mixed object (curves for the closed shapes and grease pencil for all strokes).

 ## Improvements/changes: